masonfmatthews/rails_assignments/assignments/employee_reviews/README.md

 * Give a raise to an individual.
 You decide if this makes sense in dollars or in percent.
 * Give raises to a department's employees.
 You must pass this method a total dollar amount, and it must distribute the raise amounts reasonably to the department's employees.
 Only employees who are performing satisfactorily should get raises.

+Your code should use keyword arguments at least once.

 ## Normal Mode

 To complete normal mode, you must first meet all of the requirements above.
 Your test suite should have at least one complete example (also known as a "pathological" example) of how the two classes can be used in the real world.